SpunBlue/FNF-Blackberry-Engine/root/readme.txt

 |   |  | (_| (_| \/   | ) | (_) | ) |_   \/ (- (_| | )
                  /          _/           /

-This is Friday Night Funkin' Blueberry Engine, developed by SpunBlue.
+This is Friday Night Funkin' Blackberry Engine, developed by SpunBlue.
 This is NOT the official game.

+The controls are set to [D,F,J,K] and Arrow Keys.

 Support the original game on Itch.io - https://ninja-muffin24.itch.io/funkin
 Blackberry Engine Github Repo - https://github.com/SpunBlue/FNF-Blackberry-Engine